PrestonFurulie/PrestonFurulie/portfolio/showcase-python.md

 ## <span style="color: #00FFFF">📋</span> **Executive Summary**

-This showcase demonstrates enterprise-grade Python applications designed for Fortune 500 companies requiring network security scanning, API integrations (CrowdStrike, Tanium), automation scripts for IT operations, data processing, and security-focused applications.
-The code examples emphasize security, scalability, and maintainability.
+This showcase demonstrates production-grade Python applications designed for IT professionals working with network security scanning, API integrations (CrowdStrike, Tanium), automation scripts for IT operations, data processing, and security-focused applications.
+The code examples emphasize security, scalability, and maintainability, applicable to teams managing infrastructure from small networks to large-scale deployments.

 **Business Value:**
 - **Automation:** Automated IT operations reducing manual effort by 80%